 Each Team Member as expected to co-lead one day with Elizabeth (which was expecting a lot from Mike and Bone!!!) in order to personalize that days experience.
 A part of that experience included meeting with local Quechuan scientists, business and non-profit leaders, cultural ambassadors and teachers joined the Trip at certain points where the Team Members would share their BIG's in context of a topic.
 Elizabeth organized cultural ceremonies as well as a few serendipitous happenings that were both planned and expectedly spontaneous.

-The planned Journey started in Cuzco and hiked from lodge to (freakin' awesome nice) lodge along the Inca Trail with awesome accommodations and wonderful cuisine, that took the Boys and Crew up and over the frigid Andes and down into the hot, humid Amazonian basin, and on to iconic Macchu Pichu.
+The planned Journey started in Cuzco and hiked from lodge to (freakin' awesome nice) lodge along the Insights Trail with awesome accommodations and wonderful cuisine, that took the Boys and Crew up and over the frigid Andes and down into the hot, humid Amazonian basin, and on to iconic Macchu Pichu.

 So with an incredible opportunity for adventure, Peruvian culture & cuisine, history, and geography, Mike and Bone flew to Peru, joined the Team and got their BIG's on!!!